maxmurdoch/flock/src/pages/products/commercial.md

     to: 'https://landing.flockcover.com/flock-cover-note-pfco-renewal/'
   smallText: >-
     Flock's 'Cover Note' is accepted by the CAA as proof of EC785/2004 compliant insurance.
-You can get yours instantly emailed to you, without having to commit to anything in the long-term.
+And you can get yours instantly emailed to you, without having to commit to anything in the long-term.
 Oh, and it's free!
   title: Getting or renewing your PfCO?
 doINeedInsurance: